Are you planning to travel from Malaysian Borneo to Indonesia overland? This is a guide about crossing the border from Sabah to Kalimantan.

 If you try to avoid flying, you might need to wait a while.
 The Lonely Planet guide mentions that Pelni ships has ferries from Tarakan and Nunukan to Balikpapan (a bigger city in East Kalimantan) – but it doesn’t mention how frequent these ferries are.
 When I checked the schedules, the next ferry from Tarakan to Balikpapan was almost two weeks away.

-In the end, I just decided to fly onward.
+In the end, I just decided to fly onward to continue my 2-year trip around the world.
 There were several flights from Tarakan to Balikpapan available, so I booked a ticket online.
 My flight left in the evening, so I had plenty of time to walk through the main road of Tarakan.

 You might not find much to see in Tarakan, but at least there’s going to be one popular sight in the city: you.
 If you walk the 5 kilometers to the airport like I did, you get plenty of chances to interact with locals.